revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

-- To delete multiple files, simply loop over your list of files and use the higher than os. rmdir() operate.
+- To delete multiple files, loop over your list of files and use the higher than os. rmdir() operate.
-- To delete a folder containing all files you want to remove got to import shutil package.
+- To delete a folder that contains all files, you want to remove got to import shutil package.
 Then you can take away the folder as follows.

 </details>